-Benchmark

-Description

-1. A stable careers programme

-Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.

-2. Learning from labour market information

-Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
+Benchmark Description 1.
+A stable careers programme Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.
+DOWNLOAD GUIDE (PDF) 2.
+Learning from labour market information Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
 They will need the support of an informed adviser to make best use of available information.

-3. Addressing the needs of each pupil

-Pupils have different career guidance needs at different stages.
+DOWNLOAD GUIDE (PDF) 3.
+Addressing the needs of each pupil Pupils have different career guidance needs at different stages.
 Opportunities for advice and support need to be tailored to the needs of each pupil.
 A school's careers programme should embed equality and diversity considerations throughout.

-4. Linking curriculum learning to careers

-All teachers should link curriculum learning with careers.
-For example,

-STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
+DOWNLOAD GUIDE (PDF) 4.
+Linking curriculum learning to careers All teachers should link curriculum learning with careers.
+For example, STEM subject teachers should highlight the relevance of STEM subjects for a wide range of future career paths.
+DOWNLOAD GUIDE (PDF)

-5. Encounters with employers

-Every pupil should have multiple opportunities to learn from employers and employees about work, employment and the skills that are valued in the workplace.
+5. Encounters Every pupil should have multiple opportunities to learn from employers and about work, employment and the skills that are valued in the workplace.